Preparing for Hybrid Classes

 For rooms with built-in HyFlex equipment, no additional equipment setup is required.
 Follow the instructions in the room to use the equipment, and connect to the Zoom meeting room.

-• 1005 (Moot Court) – Partial HyFlex: The Moot Court has a built-in camera, but does not have audience mics.
-Have in-person students connect to the Zoom session on their laptops to ask questions and participate in the chat, for the benefit of remote participants.
+• 1001 / 1003 / 1005 (Moot Court) / 2002 – Partial HyFlex: These rooms have built-in cameras, but do not have audience mics.
+In-person students can connect to the Zoom session on their laptops to ask questions and participate in the chat, for the benefit of remote participants.

 • 0002 / 2001 – Full HyFlex: These rooms have built-in cameras, additional reference screens and audience microphones.